pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 **Part B**
 Create a new function, say `promise_worker(promise<int> p, int input)`, in which if the input is negative, don't allow it, else perform a calculation, and use `p.set_value()` with the result.
 In the main function, create a `promise<int>`, get it's future, launch a thread with the worker, and pass in the promise (focus!).

-No solution is being provided for this excercise either, since it is pretty fundamental, and should be doable.
+No solution is being provided for this exercise either, since it is pretty fundamental, and should be doable.

 <div id='id-Assignment1f'></div>
 ## Assignment 1 (f)